guillermoVicenteGonzalez/vue-synth/README.md

 - [ ] Piano widget
 - [ ] Sound Attack, delay... controls
 - [ ] change :class bidings to :class= {active:isActive}

+## Bugs

+- FilterWidget: Each time it is mounted a different analyzer is created.
+This can be easily checked using the debugger.
+This shouldn't be happening